Apartment, Accommodation & Rooms in Birmingham, UK

 is located 5 miles east of the city centre.
 In our opinion it is the UK’s best airport and it is particularly easy to travel to the city centre from the airport.
 Trains running from the airport to the city’s central station, Birmingham New Street

 , run frequently and the journey takes 20 minutes.
 Birmingham city centre is relatively compact and easy to get around on foot.
 There is a good bus and train system which serve the centre and areas further out.
 Please be aware that there is no central bus station in Birmingham and buses leave from various points in the city centre.
 Buses do not give change so be sure to have correct change when paying for your bus ticket!
 A novel way to travel around the city centre is to take a longboat.
 These canal boats will give you an insight into Birmingham’s heritage and is a relaxing way to get around.
+Wherever you are staying in Birmingham, you'll find your holiday apartment or bed and breakfast will be close to some form of public transport that will get you to where to want to be in Birmingham.
 If you are looking to head outside Birmingham during your visit, the surrounding area is very accessible.
 We recommend you visit Stratford-Upon-Avon

 , Shakespeare’s picturesque home town and the historic market town of Shrewsbury